PetrKryslUCSD/FinEtools.jl/README.md

 ## News

-- 10/21/2017: Global RMS there are norms can now be evaluated for multi-region  models.
+- 10/21/2017: Global RMS error norms can now be evaluated for multi-region  models.

 - 10/12/2017: Evaluation of global error norms implemented.